 Who are we?

-We offer mental health services to LGBTQ+ and youth and adults who are HIV+ or vulnerable to acquiring HIV.
+We offer mental health services to LGBTQ+ youth and adults who are HIV+ or vulnerable to acquiring HIV.
 We provide individual, couples, family, and group psychotherapy that is FREE to our clients.
-Sessions can occur in our Hyde Park offices, in community, or at your home, depending on what you and your therapist assess is best for your needs.
+We are currently offering virtual sessions only due to COVID-19.
+However, typically, sessions can occur in our Hyde Park offices, in community, or at your home, depending on what you and your therapist assess is best for your needs.
 Our services focus on your goals and hopes for your life, not our own.

 Our team specializes in treating trauma, understanding the ways that stigma and shame can impact a person’s mental health, and assisting you in moving your life from surviving to thriving.
 We use art, talk, movement, relationship and mindfulness to help you build the skills to get there.
 Our team of dedicated therapists includes master’s level licensed clinicians as well as final year social work interns during the academic year.